 Brendan joined Watsi on March 12th, 2013.
 Seven years ago, Brendan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Brendan's most recent donation traveled 8,200 miles to support Barkot, a nine-month-old baby boy from Ethiopia, to fund a colostomy closure.
+Brendan's most recent donation traveled 8,500 miles to support Mary, a farmer from Kenya, to fund life-changing thyroid surgery.

 Barkot is a nine-month-old baby boy from Ethiopia who loves to play with his parents and with toys.
 He is his parents' first child.
 Barkot's father is a salesperson in an electronics shop.
 The family lives in a rented house, and other relatives help support the family's needs.
 Barkot underwent a colostomy, where a piece of the colon was diverted to an opening in the abdominal wall.
 This surgery is often performed to bypass bowel malformations, but colostomies are usually temporary and may require closure.
 Barkot's colostomy will require closure in order to restore his bowel function and to prevent future complications.
 Our medical partner, African Mission Healthcare (AMH), is requesting $1,009 to cover the cost of a colostomy closure for Barkot.
 The surgery is scheduled to take place on September 14th and, once completed, will hopefully allow him to live more comfortably and confidently.
 Barkot’s father shared, “Barkot’s mother is not working now.
 When Barkot finishes the surgery and when he can make a stool normally, we hope she will start working.
 We hope psychologically we will be stable just like before.
 We hope he can socialize now.
 We feared socializing with Barkot because of facing stigma and discrimination.
 We feared people might pick on him when he grows up and we hid him from others to protect him.”